 - Focus on the extremes – When the market is trading at really high or low volume there is usually something going on and you should pay extra attention.

 - Use volume together with price – Volume is nothing without the actual price.
 They both confirm each other and can not be used separately.
 There is a relationship here that every investor should learn over time.

-- Volume is connected to emotions – When the market is over excited or very fearful you can almost always read this in the volume combined with price movements and there is usually follow through in the same direction.
-If you are good at reading market behavior, volume will be your confirmation.
+- Volume is connected to emotions – When the market is overexcited or very fearful you can almost always read this in the volume combined with price movements and there is usually follow through in the same direction.
+If you are good at reading market behavior, the volume will be your confirmation.

-- Volume is usually the precursos to turning big points – Larger traders usually sells before the market has started to fall when there are no more buyers.
+- Volume is usually the precursor to turning big points – Larger traders usually sell before the market has started to fall when there are no more buyers.
 Larger traders usually buy large blocks at low prices when the last sellers have sold.

-- Increased volume over time – A healthy sign is an increase in volume over a longer period of time for any coin.
+- Increased volume over time – A healthy sign is an increase in volume over a longer period for any coin.
 This means that it’s getting more traction and more adoption.

 When learning how to analyze digital assets, knowing all aspects of research and volume is a great tool for your arsenal.

 Here is an example of an altcoin with a great volume profile over the last 1,5 years, Algorand:

 The volume is increasing over time and I will keep this under my for further increase.